gregcarrart/booket/README.md

 # Booket

-A hipster booking app - clean, simple and easy to use!
+A hipster booking app - quick, minimal and easy to use!

 ##v1.0